First National Corp MA ADV Sells 8,375 Shares of iShares Aaa – A Rated Corporate Bond ETF (NYSEARCA:QLTA)

-First National Corp MA ADV reduced its stake in shares of iShares Aaa – A Rated Corporate Bond ETF (NYSEARCA:QLTA) by 7.2% in the third quarter, Holdings Channel reports.
-The fund owned 108,277 shares of the company’s stock after selling 8,375 shares during the quarter. iShares Aaa – A Rated Corporate Bond ETF accounts for about 1.4% of First National Corp MA ADV’s portfolio, making the stock its 21st largest position.
-First National Corp MA ADV’s holdings in iShares Aaa – A Rated Corporate Bond ETF were worth $6,099,000 as of its most recent filing with the Securities & Exchange Commission.
+First National Corp MA ADV cut its holdings in iShares Aaa – A Rated Corporate Bond ETF (NYSEARCA:QLTA) by 7.2% in the 3rd quarter, Holdings Channel reports.
+The institutional investor owned 108,277 shares of the company’s stock after selling 8,375 shares during the period. iShares Aaa – A Rated Corporate Bond ETF accounts for 1.4% of First National Corp MA ADV’s investment portfolio, making the stock its 21st largest holding.
+First National Corp MA ADV’s holdings in iShares Aaa – A Rated Corporate Bond ETF were worth $6,099,000 at the end of the most recent quarter.

 Want to see what other hedge funds are holding QLTA?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Aaa – A Rated Corporate Bond ETF (NYSEARCA:QLTA).